benjamin-asdf/thread-bot/README.md

 -  Add bot to a test server
 - @Mention the bot
 - wait for the bot to create a channel
-- type in channel and observe the logs
+- message as user in channel and observe the logs

+- expectation: bot recieves events from thread, since he can view it

+- what happens: bot doesn't recieve "message-create" event